he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Archon.md

 ###  Heavenly Mountain

-Archons reside in [[Heaven]], a plane that appears as a single massive mountain.
+Archons reside in [[DATABASE/plane/Heaven|Heaven]], a plane that appears as a single massive mountain.
 Heaven is broken into seven tiers, with most archons occupying the second level and base of army operations, Proelera, or the sixth level, Iudica, the administrative heart of Heaven.

 ###  Other Archons